Voz media US Voz.us

 Iran’s foreign minister arrives in Russia to meet with Putin after talks with neighboring countries and Turkey

-Before traveling to Russia, Araqchi stayed in Oman and the Pakistani capital, Islamabad, where talks were to be held with the United States.
+Before traveling to Russia, Araghchi stayed in Oman and the Pakistani capital, Islamabad, where talks were to be held with the United States.
 He also spoke by telephone with his Turkish counterpart, Hakan Fidan.

 Oil rises again after negotiations remain in limbo

-With negotiations between the US and Iran in Pakistan in limbo, the price of oil rose again, spurred, moreover, by the growing fear of possible shortages as a consequence of the prolongation of the conflict.
+With negotiations between the U.S. and Iran in Pakistan in limbo, the price of oil rose again, spurred, moreover, by the growing fear of possible shortages as a consequence of the prolongation of the conflict.

 Trump: assassination attempt "is not going to deter me from winning the war in Iran"